 Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
 Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time.

 - 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-Self motivated, professional able to multi-task in a fast paced open clinic--so you need to be on your game at all times.
-Personable.
-Know the spine and the foot!!
-Know your complex cases and read flags.
-Watch and learn at all times (you'll learn a lot) even when you are treating your own case load.
-Open communcation with Cl.
-Be open to feedback. - 18.
+Majority of patients are lumbar or cervical spine related.
+Be comfortable providing manual therapy to include, PA mobilizations, traction, neural mobilizations, and soft tissue mobilization. - 18.
 If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
-TMJ and dry needling - 19.
-What suggestions would you offer to future physical therapist students to improve this clinical education experience? - 20.
+TMJ. - 19.
+What suggestions would you offer to future physical therapist students to improve this clinical education experience?
+Ask questions when you are unsure of anything.
+If your unsure of how to perform an intervention, ask to see it first as a refresher.
+Build and develop your confidence as a student clinician.
+Set weekly goals for areas to focus improvement. - 20.
 What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
-Having spine before this clinical is a must. - 21.
+Overall anatomy preparation as well as MS I-III. - 21.
 What curricular suggestions do you have that would have prepared you better for this clinical experience?
-TMJ and dry needling
+I would have liked to have some background in TMJ, I didn't even know that PT's treated it.